levinine/functional-tests/readme.md

 To prevents most of accidental misuse of Given-When-Then use:

 - Write *Given* in Past tense as Passive sentences - these statements are describing preconditions and parameters (values rather than actions)
 - Write *When* in Present tense as Active sentences - these statements are describing action under test
 - Write *Then* in Future tense as Passive sentences - these statements are describing post-conditions and expectations (values rather than actions)

 Make sure that there is only **one** *When* statement for each scenario.

 Also make sure that there are no **and** conjunctions in sentences.
 If there is, it must be split into separate step.

 ### Matching Step Definition with Regular Expressions

 - To match Gherkin Scenario Step text regular expression are used
-- When writing regular expression matchers always make sure that at least similar words and plurals are covered and will be matchted
+- When writing regular expression matchers always make sure that at least similar words and plurals are covered and will be matched
 	- Tool which can help you write and match regular expression [Regexr](https://regexr.com/)

+## Maintenance

+### Local Selenium Driver Files

+New Selenium Drivers and Browser version are being released more often than any other dependencies.
+Whenever new browser version is released there is high possibility that previous Driver version will not work with it, causing that UI test will not work anymore.

+As Local Selenium Drivers are stored inside project it is **important** that they are always kept up-to-date with current Browser version.
+They are located in ```src/main/resources/drivers``` folder. _Recommendation when updating drivers is to update them for all OS variants present in project, just to be consistent._